-a platform for industry to communicate research requirements and experience to academics, and for academics to communicate relevant research developments to industry.
+a platform for industry to communicate research requirements and experience to academics, and for academics to communicate relevant research developments to industry, and

-a platform to promote interest in, and collaboration / interaction between all the players involved in rotating electrical machines, including academia, standards bodies, manufacturers, repairers, end-users, consultants and other stakeholders or interested parties.
+a platform to promote interest in, and collaboration / interaction between all the players involved in rotating electrical machines, including academia, standards bodies, manufacturers, repairers, end-users, consultants and other stakeholders or interested parties

+to its’ members.

 The RMS shall be involved with relevant issues in the electrical rotating machines field, including but not limited to:

-Energy efficiency (Motors and complete drivetrains) – involve UNIDO, The DTI
+Promoting energy efficiency of electrical machines and complete drivetrains

-Electric Motor Design

-Generators
+Improving electric machine design

-Condition Monitoring (Partial Discharge, Dielectric Dissipation Factor, Very Low Frequency Testing, etc.)
+promoting Condition Monitoring, e.g. Partial Discharge, Dielectric Dissipation Factor, Very Low Frequency Testing, etc. of electric machines

-Testing and Condition Assessment (Load testing, Core testing, Impulse Testing, etc.)
+Improved Testing and Condition Assessment of electric machines (Load testing, Core testing, Impulse Testing, etc.)

-Demand Side Management

-Motors in Hazardous Areas

-Broken Rotor Bars

-Wound Rotor Induction Motors

-Professional Registration and Continuing professional development (ECSA, CPD-Points)
+promoting and supporting Professional Registration and Continuing professional development (ECSA, CPD-Points) of its members

-Shaft Voltages and Currents

-Variable Speed Drives

-Excitation Control
+Promoting research in electric machines

-Asset Management (Repair, Maintenance, Optimisation)
+Promoting Asset Management (Repair, Maintenance, Optimisation) of electric machines

-CIGRE, EASA and EPRI developments in rotating electrical machines
+Active involvement in CIGRE, IEEE, SABS, EASA and EPRI developments in rotating electrical machines

-Future trends and developments (Very Low Frequency Partial Discharge Testing, etc.)

-University research (UCT, Wits, North West, etc.)

-Prize Paper Awards

-Distinguished Service Awards

-Working Group Recognition Awards
+Distributing knowledge on future trends and developments in the field of electric machines

+Promoting the recognition of excellence in the field of electric machines

 METHODOLOGY

-This is the part where all stakeholders and influencers should provide inputs.

 The methodology should include but not be limited to the following:

 Conduct quarterly section meetings, where dissemination of relevant information amongst members and non-members in the industry can take place